Maze graphics or online Mazes in virtual reality are cool, but nothing can

 key to the next area.
 A screenshot of this Maze in Daedalus can be seen here.

-Survivor Maze #8: In Survivor
+- Survivor Maze #8: In Survivor XX,

 screenshot of this Maze in Daedalus can be seen here.